Goodnight77/Deep-fake-Forensics-Challenge/README.md

 The `scientific_paper/` directory contains the comprehensive scientific paper that documents the work conducted.
 Please refer to this section for a detailed overview of the research methodology, results, and conclusions.

-## Startup Development

-In the `startup_development/` directory, you'll find details about the formulated startup idea, including the business model and short-term goals.
-This section aims to ensure the sustainability of the project beyond the research phase.

 ## Getting Started